Hydrogen production: Extraction of naturally-occurring hydrogen

-White hydrogen could be found or produced in the Mid-continental Rift System at scale for a renewable hydrogen economy.
+White hydrogen could be found or produced in the Mid-continental Rift System in North America at scale for a renewable hydrogen economy.
 Water could be pumped down to hot iron-rich rock to produce hydrogen and the hydrogen could be extracted.

 Environmental impact

 Most hydrogen is produced from fossil fuels, resulting in carbon dioxide emissions.
 Hydrogen produced by this technology has been described as grey hydrogen when emissions are released to the atmosphere, and blue hydrogen when emissions are captured through carbon capture and storage (CCS).
 Blue hydrogen has been estimated to have a greenhouse gas footprint that is 20% greater than burning gas or coal for heat and 60% greater when compared to burning diesel for heat, assuming US up- and mid-stream methane leakage rates and production via steam methane reformers (SMR) retrofitted with carbon dioxide capture.
+The emissions intensity of blue hydrogen is highly sensitive to upstream methane leakage, with leakage rates needing to be below 0.3–3.2% (depending on assumptions) for blue hydrogen to offer climate benefits relative to directly burning natural gas.

 The use of autothermal reformers (ATR) with integrated capture of carbon dioxide allows higher capture rates at satisfactory energy efficiencies and life cycle assessments have shown lower greenhouse gas emissions for such plants compared to SMRs with carbon dioxide capture.
 Application of ATR technology with integrated capture of carbon dioxide in Europe has been assessed to have a lower greenhouse gas footprint than burning natural gas, e.g. for the H21 project with a reported reduction of 68% due to a reduced carbon dioxide intensity of natural gas combined with a more suitable reactor type for capture of carbon dioxide.

 Hydrogen produced from renewable energy sources is often referred to as green hydrogen.
 Two ways of producing hydrogen from renewable energy sources are claimed to be practical.
 One is to use power to gas, in which electric power is used to produce hydrogen from electrolysis of water, and the other is to use landfill gas to produce hydrogen in a steam reformer.
 Hydrogen fuel, when produced by renewable sources of energy like wind or solar power, is a renewable fuel.
 Hydrogen produced from nuclear energy via electrolysis is sometimes viewed as a subset of green hydrogen, but can also be referred to as pink hydrogen.
 The Oskarshamn Nuclear Power Plant made an agreement in January 2022 to supply commercial pink hydrogen in the order of kilograms per day.

 As of 2020, estimated costs of production are $1–1.80/kg for grey hydrogen and blue hydrogen, and $2.50–6.80 for green hydrogen.

 94 million tonnes of grey hydrogen are produced globally using fossil fuels as of 2022, primarily natural gas, and are therefore a significant source of greenhouse gas emissions.